-- 2. Click Add.
+- 2. Click Add in the "Blocked" section of the screen.
 The "Add Access Control Rule" screen appears. - Note: To block a service, click Add in the "Blocked" section of the Access Control screen.
 To allow outgoing traffic, click Add in the "Allowed" section of the screen.